-§583.410 Obligation and deobligation of funds.
+Obligation and deobligation of funds.

 (a) Obligation of funds.
-When HUD and the applicant execute a grant agree-ment, funds are obligated to cover the amount of the approved assistance under subpart B of this part.
-The re-cipient will be expected to carry out the supportive housing or supportive services activities as proposed in the application application.
+When HUD and the applicant execute a grant agreement, funds are obligated to cover the amount of the approved assistance under subpart B of this part.
+The recipient will be expected to carry out the supportive housing or supportive convices activities as proposed in the services activities as proposed in the application.

-application. (b) Increases.
-After the initial obligation of funds, HUD will not make revisions to increase the amount obligated. (c) Deobligation.
-(1) HUD may deobligate all or parts of grants for acquisition, rehabilitation, acquisition and rehabilitation, or new construction. tion the application; or (ii) If proposed activities for which funding was approved are not begun within three months or residents do not begin to occupy the facility within year: (i) If the actual leasing costs, oper-ating costs or supportive services for that year are less than the total cost anticipated in the application; or
+(b) Increases.
+After the initial obliga-tion of funds, HUD will not make revi-sions to increase the amount obligated.

+(c) Deobligation.
+(1) HUD may deobligate all or parts of grants for acmay quisition, rehabilitation, acquisition and rehabilitation, or new construc-

-(i) If the actual total cost of acquisition, rehabilitation, acquisition and rehabilitation, or new construction is less than the total cost anticipated in able for occupancy.
-(3) The grant agreement may set forth in detail other circumstances under which funds may be deobligated. and other sanctions may be imposed.
-(4) HUD may:
+(i) If the actual total cost of acquisirehabilitation, acquisition and rehabilitation, or new construction is less than the total cost anticipated in the application; or